BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available in Papeete and at the airport, serving as a convenient option for short trips within the city or to and from your accommodation.
-They are metered, which is a plus.
+Taxis are readily available in Papeete and at the airport, offering a convenient door-to-door service.
+They are a good option for short trips within the city or when arriving/departing with luggage.

 Local Buses (Le Truck)